nicolaei/master/docs/thesis/source/02_existing_research.md

     transmission in TUs[^tu-definition].

- *  *The capability information*; Various information about the AP, such as it's SSID and more.
-Extensions to 802.11 has also typically added some information to this field.
+ *  *The capability information*; Various information about the AP, such as its SSID and more.
+Extensions to 802.11 has also typically added some information to this field, though these are not relevant to this thesis.

 [^tu-definition]: TU (time unit) is a period of 1024μs.

 **Active scanning** however, is initiated by the STAs themselves.
 This process contains two management frames *probe requests* and *probe responses*.

-The *probe request* is sent by an STA and either targets a single access point, or broadcast to all APs.
+The *probe request* is sent by an STA, and either targets a single access point or broadcasts to all APs.
 This is done by specifying the target APs SSID in the frame.
 Leaving the SSID field empty means that the frame is considered as a broadcast frame.

-*Probe responses* are sent by access points that receive the *probe request*.
+*Probe responses* are sent by access points that receive the probe request.
 These frames' content is almost identical to beacon frames, though they do contain some more information than the probe request's frames.
 This information isn't really relevant for what I wish to accomplish in this thesis, so I won't